 Lee’s willingness to handle serious themes in his work led to changes in the strict Comics Code censorship guidelines of the time.
 Before Stan Lee, the code prohibited comic books from depicting drugs and many other ‘adult’ subjects in any way at all.
 Breaking the code’s rules, Lee published a three-issue Spider-Man story that tackled drug addiction, with an anti-drug message.
 Though he was admonished at first, the Comics Code was subsequently relaxed to allow for negative representations of drug use.

-In the 1970s, Stan Lee stopped writing for Marvel’s comic books on a regular basis, but he continued to encourage new and exciting work from younger artists at the publisher.
+In the early 1970s, Stan Lee stopped writing for Marvel’s comic books on a regular basis, but he continued to encourage new and exciting work from younger artists at the publisher.
 He adopted the role as a sort of mascot for the Marvel brand, visiting conventions and giving talks about his work, Marvel, and the comic book industry in general.
 In the 1980s and 90s, Lee moved to Hollywood to work on TV and movie adaptations of his most well-known creations.
 These efforts eventually resulted in the release of the Spider-Man and X-Men film series, which reignited the public’s love for superheroes on the big screen.

 Stan Lee’s legacy is evident in the huge success of Marvel superhero movies and TV shows today, and their willingness to tackle new perspectives of superhero tropes. from the record-breaking Avengers franchise and the oft-rebooted Spider-Man films, to Netflix’s darker Daredevil show and the more offbeat Doctor Strange and Ant-Man movies.
 His most recent creation was The Stan Lee Foundation, a charity he started in 2010, whose aim is “seeks to provide access to literacy, education and the arts” across America.